FreddyCi/uxp_ff/docs/spectrum-css-insights.md

 - **Theme support**: Automatic light/dark mode switching

 The key insight is that we can achieve Spectrum design fidelity without the full complexity of the official implementation by mapping our simplified tokens to official patterns at the component level.

+**Critical UXP Learning**: CSS `gap` property is unreliable in UXP environments - always use traditional `margin` spacing for consistent results.
+This applies to other modern CSS features that may not have full UXP support.

 ## Responsive Layout Strategy